KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

 - insures uniqueness of all feature names
 - interprets feature enablement (i.e. disabling non-active features)
-- setup (and return) the App object (promoting all features publicAPI)
+- setup (and return) the App object (promoting all features publicFace)
 - manages the expansion of all assets in a controlled way (via `managedExpansion()`)
 - configures redux, accumulating all feature reducers into one app reducer (defining one overall appState)
 - configures redux-logic, accumulating all feature logic modules